iSumsoft» iOS Issues»11 Ways to Fix iPhone Not Showing Up in iTunes

 Way 9: Update your iPhone and computer

-If the problem persists, try updating your iPhone and computer.
-Sometimes, outdated systems can have compatibility issues that can lead to iTunes not recognizing the iPhone.
+If the issue persists, try updating your iPhone and computer to the latest versions.

-1. On your iPhone, go to Settings > General > Software Update to check for the update and, if available, download and install it.
+1. On your iPhone, go to Settings > General > Software Update to check for and install any available updates.

 2. On your computer, go to Settings > Update & Security > Check for updates.